I admit, I totally brushed off the early signs… and continued to make excuses for the narc-ex’s poor behavior throughout the ENTIRE relationship.

-And no, it’s not because I’m “stupid” (as I’ve been told.
-I’ve also seen/heard other survivors say this of themselves for having fallen for the NPD manipulation tactics) or addicted to “drama” (do not allow yourself to be invalidated or gas-lighted by anyone who says emotional/mental ABUSE is “drama”).
+And no, it’s not because I’m “stupid” (as I’ve been told many, many times.
+I’ve also seen/heard other survivors say this of themselves for having repeatedly fallen for the NPD manipulation tactics) or addicted to “drama” (do not allow yourself to be invalidated or gas-lit by anyone.
+Emotional/mental abuse IS ABUSE).

 For me, it was primarily because I had no idea what NPD abuse looked like… and my almost non-existent boundaries and unhealed emotional wounds made me the PERFECT target for narcissistic predators.

-If you recognize any of the following signs, CHOOSE YOU over the phony soulmate with the make-believe future plans and run the other way as fast as you can.
+If you recognize any of the following signs, CHOOSE YOU over the phony soulmate/BFF with the make-believe future plans and run the other way as fast as you can.

 I was his saving angel… he was crazy about me beyond words.
 He was constantly in tears as he confessed, he’s never felt love or happiness like this, until I came along.